 The Audit Committee selects, subject to stockholder ratification, our independent registered public accounting firm for each fiscal year.
-During the years ended December 31, 2021 and December 31, 2020, Ernst & Young LLP was engaged principally to perform the annual audit of the Company's consolidated financial statements and internal control over financial reporting and to provide other services.
-Fees paid to Ernst & Young LLP for 2021 and 2020 are listed in the following table:
+During the year ended December 31, 2021, Ernst & Young LLP was engaged principally to perform the annual audit of the Company's consolidated financial statements and internal control over financial reporting and to provide other services.
+During the year ended December 31, 2022, Deloitte & Touche LLP was engaged principally to perform the annual audit of the Company's consolidated financial statements and internal control over financial reporting and to provide other services.
+Fees paid to Ernst & Young LLP for 2021 and Deloitte & Touche LLP for 2022 are listed in the following table:

 Year Ended December 31 Audit Services Fees Audit Related Fees Tax Fees All Other Fees

+2022 \$2,384,000 \$70,000 \$1,125,100

 2021 \$2,790,000 \$2,000 \$693,000 \$400,000

-2020 \$3,251,000 \$2,000 \$1,150,000